sahil485/sahil485/README.md

 -->

-- 🔭 I'm currently working on GCP ML Engineer Cert and a React Native Mobile App!
+- 🔭 I'm currently working on creating a comprehensive testing suite for SDK Generators @ Fern

 - 🌱 I’m currently learning DSA, Applied ML, and NLP

 - 👯 I’m looking to collaborate on hackathons and other AI/ML projects

-- 📫 Reach me at sahilcoding101@gmail.com
+- 📫 Reach me at sahilchatiwala@gmail.com